calvin-cs262-fall20-teamF/Project/online-help.md

+# Section 1?: Selecting the Least Busy Space

+You can use the app Freespace to peruse to the list of spaces on campus and choose the one that is the least busy.

+Imagine that you are deciding on which dining hall to go to for dinner.
+You want to go to the dining hall that is the least busy.
+The detailed steps in this section show you how to:
+    1) click and load the app Freespace,
+    2) scroll through the list of locations on the Home screen,
+    3) view the Current Capacity and Activity Status of each dining hall,
+    4) select the dining hall that is the least busy.

 # Section 4: Using the Map

 You can use the Map page to see where you are on campus relative to each of Calvin University’s dining halls.